ms1450/ms1450.github.io/_posts/2021-05-02-Unveiling-WhatsApp-Web.markdown

 Further research can be conducted on the protocol; traffic can be captured while performing various actions such as sending different media through chat, adding new users, deleting messages, creating group chats, etc. This will provide us with an even more precise understanding of the headers and protocols used by WhatsApp.
 We can even use the technical white pages supplied by WhatsApp to decrypt the end-to-end encrypted data further, finding out exactly how each text message is sent.

+> Further research into how different types of data are transmitted over WhatsApp can provide deeper insights into its operational security and data handling practices.
+This could lead to enhanced security measures for users.
+{: .prompt-info }

 ## Conclusion

 WhatsApp Messenger is a very sophisticated environment with its own set of protocols and headers.
 WhatsApp Web allows us to monitor this traffic through HTTP and better understand how it behaves.
 We can bypass SSL encryption and get a clearer view of the interactions between WhatsApp servers and the web browser.